 The best way to prepare for a phonics screening test, is to pre-empt and close the gaps in a child’s knowledge of phonics through detailed teaching and confirmation of the child’s understanding.
 Monitoring progress, allows for effective time management when teaching reading.
 If you teach phonics in this tightly structured way, it becomes less likely that you will need to repeat lessons.
 Sufficient reading progress means more time to improve comprehension and writing skills.
 (How to improve comprehension and writing skills whilst teaching reading, has been included in the eBook.)

 As you teach reading, confidence in your own phonic skills and the ability to separate, pronounce and combine the individual sounds in any word, will transfer to your class.
 It will enable children to feel empowered by their fluent phonic decoding skills.
 Children will then be able to read any magazine, book or text confidently.
 Skilled teachers, teaching reading effectively set phonic screening tests precisely.
 This ensures that they can teach reading and teach phonics to the highest standards.

-Teach Reading - Value your Knowledge of How to Teach Reading and Phonics
+Teach Reading - Value your Knowledge of Phonics

 If you’re looking for a book on how to teach reading and teach phonics that contains all of the facts about phonics, download the free preview here.
 Everyone who has bought the book has been delighted with its detail and simplicity.
 Anyone can teach reading and teach phonics with this PDF eBook.

 Help someone understand phonics today.
-To teach reading, buy Practice Reading and Speaking here.
+To know how to teach reading successfully to any age group, nationality and ability, buy Practice Reading and Speaking here.

 © www.teachreading.info 2013